 - All engineers need to complete an apprenticeship.
 You will also need to discuss the questions on the sheet and be ready to respond when the challenge leader asks for ideas. - You must show me your circuit when you have successfully completed it. - Once all teams have finished discuss the idea of resistance quickly.
 Remind them these ideas might be important in their development.
-Explore briefly the difference between LDRs, solar panels and switches.
 Point them towards 'How to sheets' such as making a parallel circuit.